We understand how it can get too stressful for job seekers to apply alongside a growing number of applicants trying to win the same job these days.

 3. The CV is Not Customized

 Job seekers often commit the mistake of submitting one CV to all job applications but this should not be the case.
 Every CV has to be unique and tailored to the specific industry, specific company, and specific job position.

 As already demonstrated earlier, you will have to select the information that is relevant and material only to the job you are applying for.
 Remember that hiring managers will only look for qualifications and skills that will help advance the business, any other unrelated information is a waste of time and effort, especially when they are going through hundreds of job applicants.

-Grammatical and spelling mistakes do not leave a good impression to hiring managers.
-It reflects your incapacity to draft corporate documents and lack of communications skills.
+Grammatical and spelling mistakes do not leave a good impression on hiring managers.
+It reflects your incapacity to draft corporate documents and a lack of communication skills.

 Always edit and proofread your CV more than once and submit it only when it is already perfect.
-If you have done this and still feel unsure about it, you can visit Resumescentre and hire a professional to achieve a well-written CV that will help you win that interview and perhaps the job itself!
+If you have done this and still feel unsure about it, you can visit Resumescentre.
+Here you can professional to achieve a well-written CV that will help you win that interview and perhaps the job itself!

 5. Inconsistent Layout

-Your CV does not only have to be substantively perfect, it also has to be aesthetically pleasing.
-Choose a format which works best for you before drafting your CV; that is if the company does not require any format.
+Your CV does not only have to be substantively perfect, but it also has to be aesthetically pleasing.
+Choose a format that works best for you before drafting your CV; that is if the company does not require any format.

 In which case, you will have to strictly follow their directions to give the impression that you are actually able to follow instructions.
 Once you have decided on the format, make sure that you follow this consistently throughout your CV.